findryankp/mvcGo/readme.md

 </div>

 ## Create new feature
-run this in your cmd
+run this syntax in your cmd/terminal
 ```shell
 go run . features FeaturesNames
 ```